rjweis/Rummi/README.md

 * Using the debugger in VSCode
 * Appreciating 'flat is better than nested'
 * Naming variables, functions, and classes effectively is important but difficult
-* Organizing functions and classes into different modules can speed up debugging
+* Refactoring code can speed up debugging and improve readability
 * Using OBStudio for display capture, then converting to GIF with [convertio.co](https://convertio.co/)

 ## Future Work